vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

 Server-Sniff
 ^^^^^^^^^^^^

-`Server Sniff <http://serversniff.net.ipaddress.com/>`__ : A website providing IP Lookup,Reverse IP services.
+`Server Sniff <http://serversniff.net.ipaddress.com/>`__ : A website providing IP Lookup, Reverse IP services.

 Robtex
 ^^^^^^
 `Robtex <https://www.robtex.com/>`__ : Robtex is one of the world's largest network tools.
-At robtex.com, you will find everything you need to know about domains, DNS, IP, Routes, Autonomous Systems, etc. There's a nmap nse `http-robtex-reverse-ip <https://nmap.org/nsedoc/scripts/http-robtex-reverse-ip.html>`__ which can be used to find the domain/website hosted on that ip.
+At robtex.com, you will find everything you need to know about domains, DNS, IP, Routes, Autonomous Systems, etc. There's a nmap nse `http-robtex-reverse-ip <https://nmap.org/nsedoc/scripts/http-robtex-reverse-ip.html>`__ which can be used to find the domain/ website hosted on that ip.

 ::